Discover what to do in case of trouble with checking in online for your ferry trip, not receiving your e-ticket or boarding pass and more.

 An electronic ticket or e-ticket is the digital ticket equivalent of a paper ticket.
 E-tickets are issued by ferry companies and they are a record of a passenger's trip information as it appears on the ferry company’s reservation system.
 After a passenger checks in online, they can store their e-ticket either on their mobile device or tablet and present it to board the ferry.

-If you’re wondering what an electronic ticket looks like, have a look at Figure 1 below and you will see the information usually included in any receipt:
+If you’re wondering what an electronic ticket looks like, have a look below and you will see the information usually included in any receipt:

 - name, surname, gender, nationality and age group